 Live events can be both offline and online and can be a great way to engage an audience bored of run-of-the-mill advertising.
 This is where guerrilla marketing comes in.
 Ads using this concept can often be inexpensive and can earn brands incredible ROIs, thanks to the trend of things going viral.
 There are countless examples of everything; from smartly done digital events to flash mobs and public installations that give better returns on the dollar than any other advertising medium.

 The ability of social media to encourage consumers, especially Millennials and Gen-Zers, to make a purchase decision has been proven time and again.
-So it’s no surprise that this segment of advertising has shown tremendous growth over the last few years and is an important part of every marketer’s toolbox.
+So it’s no surprise that this segment of advertising has shown tremendous growth over the last few years and SMM specialists have become an important part of almost every digital agency.
 Social media ad spending is expected to show a CAGR of 8.7% between 2019 and 2023 to reach $125.5 billion by 2023.

 The USA accounts for a big chunk of the global social media ad spend, showing a 10.8% growth between 2018 and 2019.
 Native advertising statistics show that it has shown a faster growth than display advertising in the last few years and accounts for $18.4 billion (approximately 80%) of the social media ad spend in 2019.

 As shown by the previous points, if you are a business targeting young consumers, social media needs to be one of your key focus areas in 2020 and, at least, the next few years.
 In fact, stats on advertising show that 57% of Millennials and 45% of Gen-Zers feel that ads are becoming more relevant, showing their readiness to engage with advertising.
 This is in contrast to Baby Boomers, only 27% of whom feel this way.